-Explore the University of Surrey’s Financial Statements, which explain where our money comes from and how we spend it.
+Explore the University of Surrey’s financial statements, which explain where our money comes from and how we spend it.
 Download the full University of Surrey Financial Statements 2016/17 (PDF).

 This comprises mainly accommodation fees for the c.
 5,000 students housed in residences on the Stag Hill and Manor Park campuses and at Hazel Farm.